diegmonti/scisummgen/README.md

 * **ssid_pos**: the position of the sentence in the local section of the reference paper;
 * **section_pos**: the position of the local section in the reference paper.

+The corpus of documents used for computing the TF-IDF similarity and the LSI similarity includes all the sentences of the reference paper and all the sentences of all its citing papers.

-Actually, the classifier is trained to predict the probability for a sentence of being a provenance given a particular citance.
-These probabilities are predicted and then summed considering all the citances available for a certain reference paper.
+The classifier is trained to predict the probability for a sentence of being a provenance given a particular citance.
+Please note that a citance, in practice, may include several sentences of the citing paper.
+These probabilities are predicted for each pair composed of a sentence of the reference paper and a citance of all its citing papers.

 ### Ranking

+Given all the probabilities for a sentence of the reference paper of being a provenance, computed considering the citances available, a global score for each candidate provenance is computed by summing all its probabilities.
+The sentences with the highest score are selected for creating the summary of the reference paper until the length of the summary exceeds 250 words.
+These sentences are ordered according to their original position in the reference paper.

 ## Results

+The resulting summaries are available in the `summary` directory, while the results of the evaluation are reported in the `scores.txt` file.
+This solution achieved a ROUGE F1-score of 20.76% when considering the *community* summaries.